-In partnership with the Waterford and Wexford Education and Training Board, Waterford Area Partnership support a number of Local Training Initiatives.
+In partnership with Waterford and Wexford Education and Training Board and Kilkenny and Carlow Education and Training Board , Waterford Area Partnership support a number of Local Training Initiatives.
 The Local Training Initiative programme is a training and work experience programme carried out in partnership with community and voluntary organisations.
 The programme enables local communities to carry out valuable and necessary projects of benefit to their communities, while at the same time training participants in areas related to the project work so that they can go on to gain employment or progress to further training.
 Unemployed people, primarily those over 16 and under 35 years of age, with no formal qualifications or incomplete secondary level qualifications and who are experiencing some form of disadvantage are eligible to apply.
 There are no formal educational requirements for the programme.
 It is recognised that many people may have some problems reading and writing but that this should not deter them from participating on a programme.
 Help is provided in a discreet and sensitive manner to anyone who wishes to improve their literacy levels.

 The Grow Project

 Based in Ferrybank, is a community based Horticulture Local Training Initiative for unemployed people.
-Funded by Waterford Wexford Education & Training Board, it is a 36 week programme where participants can share a garden space, learn from each other and gain skills necessary to tend their own garden, grow their own produce and perhaps go on to further training, set up a business or gain employment.
+Funded by Kilkenny and Carlow Education & Training Board, it is a 48 week programme where participants can share a garden space, learn from each other and gain skills necessary to tend their own garden, grow their own produce and perhaps go on to further training, set up a business, or gain employment.

 On full completion of the course, trainees will receive a QQI Level 4 or Level 5 Major Award in Horticulture.